Entropy zero area preserving diffeomorphisms of $S^2$: Renormalization.

 \begin{lemma} Suppose that $Y$ is a component of the frontier of $U$ in $S^2$ and that $\{V_i\} $ is an infinite sequence of distinct essential elements of $\cA(q)$ such that $V_{i+1}$ separates $V_i$ from $Y$.
 Then

 \end{lemma}

-\begin{proof} Let $W_i$ be the open annulus that is the union of $V_1, V_i$ and a closed annulus bounded by an essential curve in $V_1$ and and essential curve in $V_i$.
-The complementary components of $W_i$ in $U$ [resp. $S^2$] are the component of $U \setminus V_i$ [ resp. $S^2 \setminus V_i$] that contains $Y$ and the component of $U \setminus V_1$ [ resp. $S^2 \setminus V_1$] that contains the other component of the frontier of $U$.
-Let $W \subset U$ be the union $\cup_i W_i.$ Since the nested intersection of compact connected sets is compact and connected, $W$ is open and has two complementary components in $S^2$ so must be an open annulus.
+\begin{proof} Let $W_i$ be the open annulus that is the union of $V_1, V_i$ and a closed annulus bounded by an essential curve in $V_1$ and an essential curve in $V_i$.
+The complementary components of $W_i$ in $S^2$ are the component of $S^2 \setminus V_i$ that contains $Y$ and the component of $S^2 \setminus V_1$ that contains the other component of the frontier of $U$.
+In particular, these complementary components are compact and connected.
+Let $W \subset U$ be the union $\cup_i W_i.$ Since the nested intersection of compact connected sets is compact and connected, $W$ is open and has two complementary components in $S^2$ so it must be an open annulus.

-The boundary component $B$ of $\partial W_c$ corresponding to the end of $W$ that is disjoint from $V_1$ has arbitrarily small $f_c$-invariant neighborhoods.
+Let $B$ be the boundary component of $\partial W_c$ corresponding to the end of $W$ that is disjoint from $V_1$.
+Every neighborhood of $B$ contains $V_i$ for all sufficiently large $i$.
 It follows that if $x_i \in V_i$ is periodic, then the rotation number of $x_i$ with respect to $f$ converges to the rotation number $a$ of the restriction of $f_c$ to $B$.
-Theorem~\ref{thm: rot num} therefore implies that the interval $\rho(V_i)$ converges to the point $a$ and so has length tending to zero. \end{proof}
+Theorem~\ref{thm: translation interval} therefore implies that the interval $\rho(V_i)$ converges to the point $a$ and so has length tending to zero. \end{proof}

-\begin{lemma} Suppose $\rho(U)$ is non-trivial and $Y$ is a component of the frontier of $U$.
-Let $a$ be the rotation number of the component of $\partial U_c$ corresponding to $Y$.